iotaledger/access-server/iota/policy-server/README.md

 ## 5. Testing/Developing

-For testing and developing you can create private tangle by using `one-command-tangle` project which can be found [here](https://github.com/iota-community/one-command-tangle).
+For testing and development create private tangle using `one-command-tangle` project which can be found [here](https://github.com/iota-community/one-command-tangle).